deters/mygestures/README.md

  __Program operation__

-    <do action="kill" /> <!-- kill the program with the active window -->
+    <do action="kill" /> <!-- kill the current application -->
-    <do action="exec" value="gedit" /> <!-- execute command -->
+    <do action="exec" value="gedit" /> <!-- launch some program -->

  __KeyPress__

-Key names can be found on /usr/include/X11/keysymdef.h

     <do action="keypress" value="Alt_L+Left" /> <!-- send key sequence -->

- Gestures are created inside contexts, so you can filter what applications will have any gesture.
+   More key names can be found on the file /usr/include/X11/keysymdef.h